Forgot password

 God Gear

 With all of the new adventures and enemies you’ll be up against thanks to the addition of mods on the Xbox One, you’ll want some really powerful gear to help you run right through.
-That’s where God Gear comes in, making you into an unstoppable badass.
+That’s where God Gear by Sharlikran comes in, making you into an unstoppable badass.

 Dwemer Goggles and Scouter